 By keeping track of the following metrics, management teams can get a view of ROI and new opportunities:

 - Customer satisfaction score year to date

 - Number of customer engagements year to date

 - Customer lifetime value

-Customer support as a service should be the top priority for a business that wants to have pleased users in its client base.
-Without proper assistance, your customers would struggle with your product features.
+SaaS customer support should be the top priority for a business that wants pleased users in its client base.
+Without proper assistance, they may struggle with product features.
 And that often leads to negative emotions and impressions.
 You need just positive word of mouth, don’t you?

-Include the tips above in your arsenal to spruce up your SaaS support.
+Include the tips above in your arsenal to spruce up your endeavors.
 Don’t forget to have your customer support and customer success teams on the same page, too.
 Two heads are better than one, as they say.

 Deliver outstanding customer service and provide effective solutions so that users get a delightful experience.
 Create an account with HelpCrunch (it’s free for 14 days) to let your customers reach out to you using their favorite channels.